Damus666/PGL/docs/config.md

 - `"max-lights"`: the maximum numbers of active lights.
 Can't exceed `145`
 - `"ambient-light"`: a STRING with the default lighting when there is no light.
 Example: `"0.15, 0.15, 0.15, 1"` (default).
 NOTE: a notation different from this will result in shader compiler errors!

+## `"sounds"`

+Specify the sounds and the musics to be quickly used.
+Each entry in the sounds dictionary should look like this: `"sound name & filename/folder": {sound settings}` where the filename has no extension.
+The settings can be:
+- `"volume"`: the volume of this sound specifically (default `1`)
+- `"music"`: boolean falgging this as music (default `false`)
+- `"ext"`: the default extension is `"ogg"`, use this to change it.
+If you set it to `"folder"`, all the files in the folder will be loaded and playing will result in a random sound being played.

 ## `"fonts"`

 Specifies the fonts to be loaded.
 Can't be changed during runtime.